Baish34/frontend-banner-tool/README.md

 # Frontend Banner Project

 ## Description
-This project features a full-width banner with customizable background color, text, and image.
+This project features a full-width banner with customizable banner text and image.
 The changes can be made using a simple form with JavaScript.

 ## Setup
 1. Clone the repository: `git clone (https://github.com/Baish34/frontend-banner-tool.git)`